Rhune-hub/EPAMLabTasks/README.md

 3) Add module that can write down on page game result (1st win, 2nd win or draw)​

 4) Push code to repo “TicTacToe”

+# EPAMLabTask 10

+1) Add to html page table with header and some rows​

+2) Add to header event listener to implement sorting functionality across the table data (alphabetical)​

+3) Add to cells user interaction feature (click and edit text)​

+4) Push code to repo “table”

+# EPAMLabTask 11

+1) Develop 4 functions that can perform operations +, -, *, / but return result with some random delay (> than 1sec)​

+2) Create stack calculation module that can interact with mentioned before functions and handle Reverse Polish notation input​

+3) Calculate “1 2 + 3 × 4 +”​

+4) Push code to repo “quirk numbers”

+# EPAMLabTask 12

+1) Develop page with two dropdowns “Title” and “Category”​

+2) Values of selections should invoke render of data from https://api.publicapis.org/​

+3) Handle possible error cases​

+4) Push code to repo “Asian chronicle”

+# EPAMLabTask 13

+1) Convert your code from previous HT by the Babel transpiler to ES5 version​

+2) Check working status of app for different browsers​

+3) Push code to repo “Rome”